And what does it taste like?

 This approach to creating a cheese that’s identical to a traditional cheese in every way except the use of animals will surely be enough to sway the “I’ll just miss the cheese” gang.

-So when can you expect to see it on your shelves?
-The company recently completed a million dollar funding round and expect that their product will become commercially viable by the end of this year!
+So when can we expect to see it on your shelves?
+Remilk recently completed a million dollar funding round and expect that their product will become commercially viable by the end of this year!

 - Sundried tomato